Trent DeBruin CFP®, CFA, MBA MD Wealth Management, LLC

 About Trent DeBruin CFP®, CFA, MBA

-As a co-founder of MD Wealth Management, I specialize in working with physicians and dentists.
+As a co-founder of MD Wealth Management, I specialize in working with physicians.
 I understand the unique challenges that doctors face when managing their finances, and I have special expertise in addressing their distinct financial planning needs.
 My clients appreciate the confidence that comes with being in control of their finances and knowing they are making the right financial decisions.
 As busy individuals, they also value being able to spend less time worrying about their finances and more time doing the things they enjoy.

-Late Career Doctors – Prepare for, and navigate, retirement.
-This phase of life brings a new wave of financial decisions, including understanding whether you have enough money to retire, turning your investment portfolio into a “paycheck” in retirement, tax planning to minimize the amount that goes to the IRS, figuring out the best strategy for claiming Social Security, and navigating healthcare decisions from Medicare to long-term care insurance.
+Late-Career Doctors – Prepare for, and navigate, retirement.
+This phase of life brings a new wave of important financial decisions, including understanding whether you have enough money to retire, turning your investment portfolio into a “paycheck” in retirement, tax planning to minimize the amount that goes to the IRS, figuring out the best strategy for claiming Social Security, and navigating healthcare decisions from Medicare to long-term care insurance.

 Prior to co-founding MD Wealth Management, I was a partner at Driehaus Capital Management in Chicago, where I worked for more than a decade.
 I am a CERTIFIED FINANCIAL PLANNER™ professional and a CFA® charterholder.
 I have a BA in Finance from the University of Notre Dame and an MBA in Finance and Economics from the University of Chicago Booth School of Business.